Eucharistic theology: Sacramental union

-The sacramental union is the doctrine of the real presence of Christ in the Eucharist held by the Lutheran Churches.
+The sacramental union is the doctrine of the real presence of Christ in the Eucharist held by the Lutheran churches.
 In the sacramental union view, in the "use" of the sacrament, according to the words of Jesus and by the power of his speaking of them, the consecrated bread is united with his body and the consecrated wine with his blood for all communicants, whether believing or unbelieving, to eat and drink.
 This is the position of the Lutheran Church, echoing the view of "objective reality, but pious silence about technicalities", with its "pious silence about technicalities" in that it objects to philosophical terms like "transubstantiation" (the Roman doctrine) and "consubstantiation" (the Irvingian doctrine).

 Consubstantiation

 Consubstantiation is the belief that "The bread retains its substance and ...
 Christ's glorified body comes down into the bread through the consecration and is found there together with the natural substance of the bread, without quantity but whole and complete in every part of the sacramental bread."
-Consubstantiation was the position of the Lollards, as well as the Irvingian Churches, such as the New Apostolic Church.
+Consubstantiation was the position of the Lollards, as well as the Irvingian churches, such as the New Apostolic Church.
 Some High Church Anglicans identify with this position.
-It is erroneously used to denote the position of the Lutheran Church (see above), who instead affirm the doctrine of sacramental union as their teaching of the corporeal presence of Christ in the Eucharist.
+It is erroneously used to denote the Lutheran position, who instead affirm the doctrine of sacramental union as their teaching of the corporeal presence of Christ in the Eucharist.

 Objective reality, silence about technicalities

-"Objective reality, but pious silence about technicalities" (or "divine [or holy] mystery") is the view of all the ancient Churches of the East.
+"Objective reality, but pious silence about technicalities" (or "divine [or holy] mystery") is the view of all the ancient churches of the East.
 While they agree that in the sacrament the bread and the wine are really and truly changed into the body and the blood of Jesus, and while they have at times employed the terminology of "substance" to explain what is changed, (Note: "after the consecration of the bread and of the wine, there no longer remaineth the substance of the bread and of the wine, but the Body Itself and the Blood of the Lord, under the species and form of bread and wine; that is to say, under the accidents of the bread".
 (Synod of Jerusalem); "the word transubstantiation is not to be taken to define the manner in which the bread and wine are changed into the Body and Blood of the Lord; for this none can understand but God; but only thus much is signified, that the bread truly, really, and substantially becomes the very true Body of the Lord, and the wine the very Blood of the Lord".
 The Catechism of the Eastern Orthodox Church also uses the term transubstantiation) they usually avoid this language, considering it redolent of scholasticism, as presenting speculative metaphysics as doctrine, and as scrutinizing excessively the manner in which the transformation takes place.